100 Climate-neutral Cities by 2030 – by and for the Citizens

 Although cities only take up about 3% of all land on Earth (which translates to 0.87% of the Earth’s entire surface), they produce 72% of all global greenhouse gas (GHG) emissions.
 In addition, cities are growing fast and, without any intervention, emissions are expected to grow exponentially.
 What if we made use of these dense urban areas and their infrastructure, where emission is highest, and exploit their enormous potential for cross-sectoral integration to build a green future?
 By the systemic transformation of European cities, we can actively take action on the global climate emergency and improve the health and wellbeing of Earth’s citizens.

-With the Mission ‘Green Cities’, the European Commission aims to exploit the cities’ access to capital, know-hows, and economies of scale for the development to pilot and scale up green innovations.
+With the Mission ‘100 Climate-neutral Cities by 2030’, the European Commission aims to exploit the cities’ access to capital, know-hows, and economies of scale for the development to pilot and scale up green innovations.
 100 European cities will be selected and supported in their transformation towards complete climate neutrality by 2030.
 Here, green initiatives can be piloted and these cities will function as an innovation hub and showcase for the rest of Europe to follow and become climate neutral by 2050.

-For the execution of Mission ‘Green Cities’, 100 selected European cities will sign a so-called Climate City Contract (from hereon named: the Contract).
+For the execution of the mission, 100 selected European cities will sign a so-called Climate City Contract (from hereon named: the Contract).
 The Contract will be co-created by the city government, (preferable) involved city stakeholders, the EC, and national authorities.
 The purpose of this politically binding document is to identify the responsibilities of all stakeholders, set out the strategy to becoming climate neutral, and create a platform for multi-level negotiations and initiatives, all personalized for each of the participating cities.

 A prominent part of the Contract should cover the 5 transformation drivers: